joe9201/2048/README.md

 - reward for getting to 2048

-Decided not to incorporate this into the existing code incase there's anything we want to change in terms of the reward calculation.
-Once we've decided this though we can then move onto implementing a strategy/building the NN.
+Decided not to incorporate this into the existing code in case there's anything we want to change in terms of the reward calculation.
+Once we've decided this though we can then move on to implementing a strategy/building the NN.

 ### Elly - 22/02/2024